soot-oss/soot/index.md

 # Who develops and maintains Soot?

 Soot was originally developed by the [**Sable Research Group**](http://www.sable.mcgill.ca/soot/) of [McGill University](http://www.mcgill.ca/).
 The [first publication on Soot](resources/sable-paper-1999-1.pdf) appeared at CASCON 1999.
 Since then, Soot has seen contributions from many people inside and outside the research community.
-The current maintenance is driven by the [Secure Software Engineering Group](http://sse.ec-spride.de/) at [Technische Universität Darmstadt](http://www.tu-darmstadt.de).
+The current maintenance is driven by the [Software Engineering Group](https://www.hni.uni-paderborn.de/en/software-engineering/) at [Heinz Nixdorf Institute](https://www.hni.uni-paderborn.de/swt/) of [Paderborn University](https://www.uni-paderborn.de/).

 [This publication](resources/lblh11soot.pdf) provides an insight into the first ten years of Soot's development.